radshop/raspiblitz_openvpn/README.md

 #### Step 0.b Setting Configuration Parameters
 In this initial release, I have not parameterized the scripts for any local values.
 I may do that in a later release, but for now you just need to make a couple simple changes to the files for your unique environment.
 1. Add your IP address to the base configuration.
 For this you will need the public IP address of your server (provided by your hosting service).
-    1. Edit base.conf (I use vim, but nano is more comfortable for beginners): `nano files/base.conf`
+    1. Edit base.conf (I use vim, but nano is more comfortable for many, especially beginners): `nano files/base.conf`
     2. On line 2, replace the word `my-server` with the IP address of your server and save the file.
 2. We need to confirm that your default network interface is `eth0`, which should almost always be the case for a hosted VPS.
     1. Run the command `ip address`, which will list the network interfaces and their IP addresses.
 You are looking for the IPv4 address, which will be preceded by the word `inet`.